kdubois/git-svn-pipeline/readme.md

 Create group 'demo', click on create project and from the top menu, click 'Import project', and import this project.
 Go to Jenkins (http://cicd.intra:8080), and configure settings in Manage Jenkins (eg. install a JDK, Docker cloud, gitlab connection, sonarQube etc.)
-Create a pipeline job in Jenkins, and use the git repository you just created to run the demo/jenkins/cicd.Jenkinsfile

-configure docker to use docker daemon by adding custom external network: `docker network create -d overlay external_network `
-In Jenkins System Settings, Cloud > Docker set Docker Host URI to tcp://docker.for.win.localhost:2375 In Tools, configure JDK, then run a freestyle job with a maven step to make sure jdk and maven are installed
+In Jenkins System Settings, Cloud > Docker set Docker Host URI to tcp://docker.for.win.localhost:2375 In Tools, configure JDK and maven, then run a freestyle job with a maven step to make sure jdk and maven are installed Create a pipeline job in Jenkins, and use the git repository you just created to run the demo/jenkins/cicd.Jenkinsfile